LPTW Lucille Lortel Award

 THIS YEAR WE HONOR

-The Lucille Lortel Award recognizes an emerging artist, young or old, dedicated and committed to the theatre.
-The award is a symbol of encouragement for the artist to continue their path of excellence.
-Claudine Cassan Jellison is the 2025 LPTW Lucille Lortel awardee.
+The 2026 LPTW Lucille Lortel Visionary Award recognizes Lynnie Godfrey, a visionary artist, dedicated and committed to the theatre.
+This award is a symbol of encouragement for Lynnie to continue on her path of excellence.